Glossary

 Raft Engine

 Raft Engine is an embedded persistent storage engine with a log-structured design.
 It is built for TiKV to store multi-Raft logs.
 Since v5.4, TiDB supports using Raft Engine as the log storage engine.
-For details, see Raft Engine.
+For more information, see Raft Engine.

 Region Split